abenezeradane/nanite/README.md

 ## nanite
-> A minimal, single-header, SDL2 and OpenGL implementation
+> A minimal, single-header, implementation for window creation, input handling and graphics rendering

 **nanite** is an SDL2 and OpenGL application implementation I use whenever I am working with SDL2.